* * *

 IHXENs can be used to good effect in schools.
 You can find Johanna Pennings' testimonial to that effect

 among the series of testimonials sampled at this link.
 I myself feel sure that scientifically and

-artistically oriented people can also benefit from the usage of IHXENs to build mutual trust and so
+artistically oriented people can also benefit from the usage of honest IHXENs to build mutual trust and

 Psycho-therapeutically, an exchange of IHXENs empowers the parties caught in a serious issue to

 maintain hope of satisfying in conversation ancient longings that can all too easily be temporarily

 forgotten in the desperation of an impending upset.
 Every human being regularly experiences, or at

 least very often did as a child, such desperate longings.
 Indeed, our common minimal longings in

 serious problem-solving conversations can be said, in general, to want, more or less simultaneously, to